Resolution of Problems

 - The FFL will establish whether:

-- there is sufficient evidence of the student’s practice (e.g., tapes, reports, records) to merit a remediation plan;
+- there is sufficient evidence of the student’s practice (e.g., tapes, reports, records) and responses to feedback to merit a plan for success (remediation plan);

-- The participants will develop a remediation plan that addresses:
+- The participants will develop a plan for success that addresses:

-- Specific learning objectives to be achieved and behavior changes expected;
+- Specific learning objectives and behavior changes expected;

 - Any necessary actions and procedures to be taken in field instruction;

 - Should the practicum concerns not be resolved through the above procedures, the FFL will notify the Assistant Dean, Field Education that termination of the practicum may be necessary.
 The Assistant Dean will notify the Dean and/or Associate Dean Academic and convene a meeting with the student and appropriate field and faculty personnel to assess relevant issues.
-The student may invite a support person to the meeting, the identity of whom must be conveyed to the Assistant Dean before the meeting.
+The student will inform the Assistant Dean whether they will invite a support person to the meeting.
 The FFL will document the process and outcome of the meeting.
 A copy will be given to the student, Field Instructor, and Assistant Dean, Field Education.

 - Should the student not meet the competency expectations, a No Credit (NCR) will be assigned.
 The Faculty’s Assessment Committee has the authority to review the grade.
 No Credit (NCR) is the equivalent of a failure (FZ) grade in an academic course and is subject to the same regulations.